 Better for physical health: Students are way more likely to get physical exercise if they have scheduled time carved out each day to do so, or have a campus gym nearby.

-Disadvantages of Traditional Learning
+The Disadvantages of Traditional Learning

-What is Online Learning?
+What Is Online Learning?

 Creating an Online Course vs Teaching in Person

 “I was actually resistant to the idea of teaching in the online format.
-But once I taught on the online format, I learned about all the different affordances that are offered for that medium,” she explains.
+But once I taught on the online format, I learned about all the different affordances that are offered for that medium,” Glova explains.
 “I still love teaching in person.
 I think what’s important to recognize is they are two very different formats.
 It’s much more than taking your in-class or in-training assets and making them digital, that doesn’t constitute an online course.”

 Glova says educators have to consider how your participants or students are going to be interacting with the course content, its instructors, and with each other.

-Advantages of Online Learning
+The Advantages of Online Learning

 “In an online format, you can create really robust curated libraries of content.
-You can tag them and organize them in ways to make it really easy for the participants to find what they’re looking for,” she says.
+You can tag them and organize them in ways to make it really easy for the participants to find what they’re looking for,” Glova says.

-“I remember developing one online course and instead of going out as the instructor and finding all the resources I needed to teach a topic, I actually made it a challenge for the participants.
-I said, ‘go find resources related to these different topics and choose your favorite ones.’
+“I remember developing one online course and instead of going out as the instructor and finding all the resources I needed to teach a topic, I actually made it a challenge for the participants,” Glova elaborates.
+“I said, ‘go find resources related to these different topics and choose your favorite ones.’
 So with the participants, I built this curated library that they had a hand in creating.”

-“When I switched to teach online, I found that I used so many different media formats.
-I was using podcasts, videos, I was having students create videos.
-You just get opened up to so much more technology in different media formats,” Sarah says.
+“When I switched to teaching online, I found that I used so many different media formats,” Glova shares.
+“I was using podcasts and videos, and I was having students create videos.
+You just get opened up to so much more technology in different media formats.”

-Disadvantages of Online Learning
+The Disadvantages of Online Learning

 “That’s one of the biggest risks that we see.
-If instructors and professionals are just taking their learning assets into a digital space and calling it a course, that’s really dangerous.
-When we’re not being intentional about how the participants are going to be involved with that content, then can we even call it a course?”
-Sarah says.
+If instructors and professionals are just taking their learning assets into a digital space and calling it a course, that’s really dangerous,” Glova says.
+“When we’re not being intentional about how the participants are going to be involved with that content, then can we even call it a course?”

 “That’s when we start to see courses that aren’t effective.
 Students aren’t focused on the learning objectives, they’re focused more on the technology.
 Or they’re in a course that’s much more like an online resource library and it’s not clear how they interact with content.
-With that, only basic information is memorized and lost after the next semester because it wasn’t interacted with in a way that students are able to remember it,” Sarah explains.
+With that, only basic information is memorized and lost after the next semester because it wasn’t interacted with in a way that students are able to remember it,” Glova explains.